 Strive for optimal nutrition

-Your adrenals, like the rest of your body, relies upon you having the essential minerals and nutrients you need.
+Your adrenals, like the rest of your body, rely upon you having the essential minerals and nutrients you need.
 If you aren’t eating well, you’re depriving your body of the fuel it requires.
-Fresh, whole fruits and vegetables, lean meats, and healthy fats are all essential dietary components to heal your body – and keep it healthy.
+Fresh, whole fruits and vegetables, lean meats, and healthy fats are all essential to help your body heal – and stay healthy.
 Since it’s difficult to get everything you need from diet these days, I always recommend a high-quality multivitamin complex, and targeted supplementation as needed.
-Working with a healthcare professional can identify deficiencies and help you know exactly what your body needs.
-Vitamin B6, panthothenic acid, and vitamin C are often depleted with adrenal dysfunction, and calcium, magnesium, potassium, manganese and zinc are important in supporting proper adrenal function.

 Alcohol and caffeine are best avoided, especially late in the day.
 I suggest keeping caffeine intake to before noon and reducing alcohol consumption (especially near bedtime) as much as possible.